Your commendations are needed!

 SoA members only.

-Awards can be given to any nursery, primary, secondary or special schools throughout the world that an author has visited during the 2018/9 school year.
+Awards can be given to any nursery, primary, secondary or special schools throughout the world that an author has visited (either virtually or in person) during the 2018/9 school year.

 Members can nominate schools in whatever combination they like e.g. one primary, two secondaries.